Sources:”A Closer Look On Forensic Science“ written by Archana Singh

-The principle emphasizes the necessity of correct sampling and correct packing for effective use of experts.
+The principle emphasizes the necessity of correct sampling and correct packing for the effective use of experts.

-All identification, definite or indefinite, are made, consciously or unconsciously, on the basis of probability.
+All identification, definite or indefinite, is made, consciously or unconsciously, on the basis of probability.

 Probability is mostly misunderstood.
 If we say that according to probability a particular fingerprint has come from the given source, but it is not a definite opinion.